Single-Family & Multifamily Housing Enforcement

 Prince George's County's Clean Lot Code addresses violations concerning high grass and weeds over 12 inches in height, as well as trash, debris and unlicensed, wrecked, dismantled or inoperable vehicles on vacant properties not located within an incorporated area (municipality).
 This Ordinance allows for abatement of conditions by the County and a lien to be placed on the property for the cost of abatement, if the owner does not comply.

 Issues associated with vacant lots within a municipality should be addressed to the city or town office.
 The Code is not applicable to land over one acre in size that does not abut other parcels less than one acre in size.

 Required Removal of Snow and Ice from Sidewalks

 Prince George's County's Abutter's Ordinance (PDF) addresses the responsibility of the owner or lessor of a residential dwelling or commercial property abutting a sidewalk to remove snow and ice from the sidewalk within 48 hours after snow has fallen or ice has formed.
 Please click on the following link to read Sec.
 23-150 of the County Code.

 How to File a Complaint

-To file a complaint, please call 311.
-Please include the address of the property in question and a brief description of the complaint.
+To file a complaint, please call PGC311 at 3-1-1.
+Include the address of the property in question and a brief description of the complaint.